Weird Alley immortalizes singer who made Darwin, twine ball famous

 “He’s got 5 million followers,” Johnson said.
 “It’s pretty exciting to have him initiate it, him unveil the name change.
 I’m kind of surprised by how much legs it got.
 But for Al to put it out versus us, that’s brought some notoriety to the Twine Ball account, as well.”

-No official action was taken by Darwin’s City Council, because the alley was unnamed, and the naming did not affect any mailing address.
+No official action was taken by Darwin’s City Council on the street name change, Johnson explained, because the alley was unnamed, and the naming did not affect any mailing address.

-The plan is to have the alley marked as Twine Ball Lane most of the time, Johnson explained, but it will rotate to Weird Alley when the artist is on tour and “in the neighborhood.”
+The plan is to have the alley marked as Twine Ball Lane most of the time, he said, but it will rotate to Weird Alley when the artist is on tour and “in the neighborhood.”

 “And we’re fortunate, too, to have this tie to Weird Al Yankovic,” Johnson added.
 “There aren’t too many artists with his staying power.”